 If you do need to be hospitalized, or if you need after hours crisis care, this is typically handled by phone by your therapist.
 Phone calls to coordinate care are not covered by insurance, and will be charged as an out-of-pocket fee.

-If you request additional services outside of therapy sessions (such as letters, phone calls, or reports to outside parties), these services are not a benefit of your health insurance coverage and will be charged out of pocket.
-Master’s level clinicians charge $125 per hour of case management.
-PhD level clinicians charge $150 per hour of case management.
-Routine coordination, such as updates to your family doctor, are not charged.
+If you request additional services outside of therapy sessions (such as letters, phone calls, or reports to outside parties), these services are not a benefit of your health insurance coverage and will be charged out of pocket at $150 per hour (prorated for less than an hour).
+Routine coordination, such as updates to your family doctor, or coordination with your insurance, are not charged.

 Spencer Psychology does not provide general court services, such as custody evaluations or fitness for duty assessments.
 However, if you are a regular therapy client and become involved in a court matter during the course of treatment, your attorney may decide to subpoena your therapist.
 In this case, court services are billed at $175 per hour for all clinicians.
 This includes writing reports, preparation time for hearings, meeting with the attorney, waiting time at court and testimony.